More people own a mobile device than a toothbrush, estimates show.

 “My prediction is that by 2020 or 2021, the entire web–every site that was once responsive–will reach end of life,” said Sheldon, who heads up the PWA Studio at Magento.
 “This will be a transformational shift for every retailer.”

 The bar of entry for PWAs is lowering, added Jamie Huskisson, founder of JH, a U.K.-based e-commerce agency.
-“For the brands who have their eye on technology, who are always looking for a competitive advantage, PWAs are an opportunity to leapfrog competitors,” he told CMO by Adobe.
+“For the brands who have their eye on technology, who are always looking for a competitive advantage, PWAs are an opportunity to leapfrog competitors,” he told CMO.com.

 2. Augmented Reality Shopping